Tom-Roche-kinoah/pass-the-bomb/README.md

 Try it here : https://kinoah.com/tic-tac-boom/

 ### Know issues
-Explosion sound not playing on ios...
+- Explosion sound not playing on ios... (only sounds triggered by a user action are allowed on ios browsers)
-(only sounds triggered by a user action are allowed on ios browsers)
+- The victory screen doesnt handle ties